ImageMagick Examples --

 These three rules mean, that the X value of the reflected coordinate remains the same, by the Y value is flipped downward around the 'surface contact point' by the same amount it is above that point.

+As such with some care you can calculate the distortion coordinates for the reflection, based on the coordinates of the distorted source image.
 Now these rules also provide us with a method that can simplify reflections for distorted images.
 Just append the reflection to the source image first, then distort the source image as if it has no reflection attached, letting its reflection distort along with the main image...

 magick pokemon.gif -alpha on -virtual-pixel transparent \